 To keep things focused, common gateway patterns are omitted, including:

-- IPv4 address allocation tuning (ipv4AddressesPerEni)
+- IPv4 address density tuning (ipv4AddressesPerEni)

 - Cross-region gateway configuration (region property)